awsdocs/aws-step-functions-developer-guide/doc_source/procedure-create-iam-role.md

    The IAM role appears in the list of roles\.

-For more information about IAM permissions and policies, see [Access Management](http://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.
+For more information about IAM permissions and policies, see [Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.

+## Attach an Inline Policy<a name="attach-inline-policy"></a>

+Step Functions can control other services directly in a task state\.
+Attach inline policies to allow Step Functions to access the API actions of the services you need to control\.

+1. Sign in to the [IAM console](https://console.aws.amazon.com/iam/home), choose **Roles**, search for your Step Functions role, and select that role\.

+1. Select **Add inline policy**\.

+1. Use the **Visual editor** or the **JSON** tab to create policies for your role\.

+For more information on how AWS Step Functions can control other AWS services, see: [AWS Service Integrations](concepts-connectors.md)\.

+**Note**
+For examples of IAM policies created by the Step Functions console, see [IAM Policies for Integrated Services](connectors-iam-templates.md)